Terra Cotta

 Gerald – Bit player.
 Also the farrier to Lady Grey.

-Jan - Klink the Banker's son
+Jan - Klink the Banker's son.
+Bit of a rough penny.

 Grimoires and Books